pratyush3300/pratyush3300/README.md

 🎓 A final Year B.Tech Student at KIIT University with specialization in Information Technology.
 My journey into tech started with curiosity around how websites and systems work, which later evolved into a passion for solving real-world problems through code.
 Over the time, I’ve worked on a range of projects—from building a chatbot app for a Hackathon Project to analyzing stock data with Python.
 💻 Passionate about Web Development | Machine Learning | Data Analysis
-🔭 Currently Mastering: TypeScript, MongoDB, and Data Structures
+🔭 Currently Exploring: TypeScript, Deep Learning

 📫 Reach me from: [LinkedIn](https://www.linkedin.com/in/pratyushpra)